 It is also important to choose a product with no silicons, as these create build up, resulting in dull hair which lacks natural lusture and shine.

-We have recently released our Super Rich Conditioner especially for those who are using the co-wash method and are in need of a deeply moisturising conditioner for their curly, dry or damaged hair.
+Our best selling, multi-award winning Super Rich Conditioner is perfect for those who are using the co-wash method and are in need of a deeply moisturising conditioner for their curly, dry, treated or damaged hair.

 Unlike most conventional conditioners Nuebar doesn't rely on silicones to coat the hair and create artificial shine.
 Instead, we add Organic Olive Oil fractions, and Vitamin B5, which are all easily absorbed by the hair shaft, highly nutritive, and leave the hair naturally shiny and healthy without extra weight.

-Just like our Conditioner All Hair types Bar, our main conditioning agent is derived from Rapeseed (Canola) Oil and offers a superior conditioning action, when compared to similar conditioning agents in its class*.
+Just like our Award Winning Conditioner All Hair Types Bar, our main conditioning agent is derived from Rapeseed (Canola) Oil and offers a superior conditioning action, when compared to similar conditioning agents in its class*.
 The conditioning agents change the hair shaft from negative to positively charged, causing the cuticle to lie flat, reducing tangling and breakage.